-Anyway, when I was 28, I tracked down my birth parents, and one of the relics of my first meeting with Ron was this self-published tract passionately decrying the evils of rotary engines in aircraft.
+When I was 28, I tracked down my birth parents, and one of the relics of my first meeting with Ron was this self-published tract decrying the evils of rotary engines in aircraft.
 As I have not seen this anywhere online, I felt it my duty to bring it back to life here… even though it is not my personal history, and is a subject about which I know little.

 by Ralph M. Pearson